CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 * a feature-complete toolkit for developing decentralized applications and financial instruments

+* a smart contracts environment that is 100% cross-compatible with Ethereum

 * a system for issuing and trading tokens and currencies without counterparty risk

 * a decentralized exchange with algorithmic order matching and trustless escrow

 * a method for proof-of-publication and proof-of-ownership with the security of the Bitcoin blockchain

-* _100% free, modular and extensible open-source software_
+* _Entirely free, modular and extensible open-source software_

 ***